22 Dutch Foods You Must Try In The Netherlands

 However, one thing that most people aren’t obsessed with is Dutch food.
 Dutch cuisine being simple and rustic, it may not be as popular as other European foods.
 But after spending a few years living in the Netherlands, I can assure you that there are Dutch foods that are absolutely delicious.

-There are also many region-specific foods that are a must-try on your visit!
+Many region-specific foods are a must-try on your visit!
 Let’s look at the best of them, from sweet to savory!

 Dutch Sweets